Sylius/Sylius/UPGRADE.md

 * `sylius_admin_dashboard_redirect` route was removed, use `sylius_admin_dashboard` instead.

 * All shop routes became prepended with locale code, see below for required routing and security changes.

+* Shop only shows products / taxons having translations in current language.

 ### Configuration